Many of our new or prospective customers frequently ask:

 So vehicles made by such life long rivals as GM and FORD would now have piston rings in their engines made by the same supplier, connecting rods made by another supplier and brake pads from yet another.

-Company that made seats for FORD would make them for Chrysler and Jeep, and so on.
+A supplier company that made seats for FORD would make them for Chrysler and Jeep, and so on.

 GM and TOYOTA shared parts on many smaller car models, to the extent that some models were made on the same assembly line and only differed in the "badge" attached to the vehicle, and so on.